 Timex is another Japanese watch brand that became very popular during the decade.
-The Timex T80 was first released in the 80s when the brand released its first digital watches.
+The Timex T80 was first released in the 1980s, around the time the brand released its first digital watches.

 The brand recently re-introduced the T80 for a new generation.
 Now referred to as having a “retro” design, the new T80 has improved technology but with the charming old school look): a digital chronograph watch with an alarm, month/day/date display, and a daily alarm.

 The new T80 has several versions (you can check them all out here), with the Pac-Man model being one of the most popular.
 This watch, which is a T80 model but with a Pac-Man design on the watch face, celebrates the iconic 80s game and Timex’s first digital watches.

 Nelsonic is an American company based in New York City which produces different toy and game-themed watches for kids.
 The rand, which was founded in 1981, was the first-ever to create what was called game watches, which are electronic devices that function as a watch and an electronic video game.